jduell12/Learn_Docker/Notes.md

 - docker image is a static artifact that is built from a Dockerfile and is tagged and publisehd to a registry where it can be shared
 - docker container is running an instance of a Docker image

+- From node:15
+    - run node application
+- set up arg for port and environment variable port
+- set up a directory for the docker container
+- set up files to add in the base directory
+- run npm install to download dependencies
+- expose the port in docker
+- start the application

 # Build and Run an image

 # Volumes and local development